Follow the main road past Tam Tams to the end – it’s on the other side of the road, to the left.

 I had to send an A5 fax sheet to the UK from the Post Office, it cost me 400cve (4 euros).

-Warning: One tourist was contacted on his personal mobile by someone in the UK, the call cost him £10.
+Warning: One tourist was contacted on his personal mobile by someone in the UK, the call cost him £10 to accept.

-Broadband: You can get Broadband via CVTelecom on the island although it’s was initially expensive.
-They have different monthly rates, I pay around 4.500cve per month, the next rate for quicker broadband is over 9.000cve.
-Make sure your name goes down on the waiting list for an ADSL line.
+Broadband: You can get Broadband via CVTelecom on the island.
+They have different monthly rates.
+In 2009 I paid around 4.500cve per month, the next rate for quicker broadband is over 9.000cve.
+Make sure your name goes down on the waiting list for an ADSL line if you have bought an apartment or commercial.

 Dial up: If living on Sal and you manage to obtain a phone line, you can apply for dial up for internet access.